- Home

 Wood Procurement in Romania

 Several environmental groups have expressed concerns about forest management and wood production in Romania in terms of whether logging has been appropriately conducted.
 In April 2017, members of the Wood Procurement Committee conducted on-site inspections, first gathering information through meetings with such organizations as the Ministry of Environment and Forests of the Romanian Government, the Embassy of Japan in Romania, ASFOR (Romanian Forest Association), among others.
 The members also went to a supplier manufacturing facility and inspected representative logging sites of logs that were transported to the facility.
-At the manufacturing facility, they confirmed that the supplier properly checks transport permits and the logs bundled on the trailer when receiving raw material logs at the lumber manufacturing plants.
+At the manufacturing facility, they confirmed that the supplier properly checks transport permits and the logs bundled on the trailer when receiving raw material logs at the timber manufacturing plants.
 For example, the visiting team was able to confirm that the supplier was thorough in segregated management to ensure that logs exceeding the amount permitted were not used and that they engaged in such measures as reporting to forestry authorities.
 The team received an explanation about forest management from a forest ranger at the logging site and checked the actual hammer stamp mark and process when loading the trailer in the field.
 In addition, they were able to confirm the dedication to preserving the rare forest ecosystem by observing forest conservation areas under the Romanian government's jurisdiction.

 Inspection of harvest land still covered in snow